-Mr. Donald Kendrick, the organist of Christ’s Church Cathedral, established the Hamilton Children’s Choir in 1975 and served as Conductor/Artistic Director from 1975 until 1978.
-From 1978 – 1985 the choir continued under John Laing, and artistic programming expanded to include collaborations with the Hamilton Philharmonic Orchestra & Boris Brott that were broadcast on CHCH television.
+Mr. Donald Kendrick, the organist of Christ’s Church Cathedral, established Hamilton Children’s Choir in 1975 and served as Artistic Director from 1975 until 1978.
+From 1978 – 1985 the choir continued under John Laing, and artistic programming expanded to include collaborations with Hamilton Philharmonic Orchestra and Boris Brott that were broadcast on CHCH television.

 David Davis continued as Artistic Director from 1985 to 2002 during which time choristers had the opportunity to sing with the HPO, Hamilton Philharmonic Youth Orchestra, Bach Elgar Choir, Canadian Male Orpheus Choir, and with Celine Dion at the 1999 Juno Awards.
-The choir appeared on national television, produced several recordings and went on tour to the International Choral Kathaumixuu in Powell River (BC), France, New York City, Pennsylvania and the East Coast several times.
+The choir appeared on national television, produced several recordings and went on tour to British Columbia, France, New York City, Pennsylvania and the East Coast several times.

 Sign up to receive updates of events and courses and our monthly newsletter.